CURRENT/FORTHCOMING CULTIVATE SHOWS and EVENTS

-So Why Not Do It Again? – An art show curated by the Cultivate Gallery team and hosted on our sister Organ pages, Augus 2020 – A tenth cultivated on-line art show, 43 artists, 200 plus pieces, art gathered with good reason once again, art from all over the world, view the exhibition and run the slide show here
+So Why Not Do It Again?
+On-line from Tuesday August 18th 2020 – An art show curated by the Cultivate Gallery team and hosted on our sister Organ pages, Augus 2020 – A tenth cultivated on-line art show, 43 artists, 200 plus pieces, art gathered with good reason once again, art from all over the world, view the exhibition and run the slide show here

 (And with good) Reason – A third on-line show during these locked-down times – the show opens at 8pm UK time on Thursday 18th June 2020 and once ready to explore via our sister Organ magazine website – once the show is open it will stay there, hosted by Organ site for the foreseable future, maybe years, there’s no reason to take it down, view the show and run the slide show here.
 Once again a carefully cultivated group show featuring some familiar names as well as some artists exhibiting with us for the first time.
 We are artist-led and we’re very proud of our open door policy, we are (very) picky about the art we show but we are proud of the fact that so many of our fellow artists have got to show work with us.
 This time the show features the work of AMY ROBSON, ANNABELLE RICHMOND-WRIGHT, BEN FENTON, BRETT BANKS, DAN BROUGHTON, EMMA HARVEY, FERGUS HARE, GIRL SHIT, HARRY MARTIN, HELEN SHULKIN, IZZIE BEIRNE, JAMES HALLINAN, JAMES JOHNSTON, JEREMY MORGAN, JESSICA HILL, JOHN GATHERCOLE, KAREN BEATTIE, KATYA GRANOVA, KELLY WU, LIDIA LIDIA, LIZ GRIFFITHS, LUC DEEPCHILL, LYNNE CHAPMAN, MANDEE GAGE, MARY T SPENCE, MONSUR AWOTUNDE, PAUL SAKOILSKY, PETE MONAGHAN, PETER A LEIGH, ROBERT JARVIS, SEAN WORRALL, SHARLEENE OLIVER, SOFIA MARTINS GRAY, STEPHEN PINNELL SUZIE PINDAR, TARYN O’REILLY, TONY BERKMAN, VESNA PARCHET and YULIA ROBINSON